 Michael Blake began his writing career developing screenplays in Los Angeles.
 After discussing a new idea for a historical film with Kevin Costner, the budding actor encouraged Michael to write the story as a novel, concerned that as a script the story would never reach the screen.
-The novel, Dances With Wolves, immediately became a number one New York Times bestseller.
-Michael Blake went on to receive an Academy Award for his screenplay, and has been writing novels and film scripts ever since.
+The novel, Dances With Wolves

 In 2001, the sequel to Dances With Wolves, a historical novel depicting the disappearance of the Native Americans from the free plains, was released under the title The Holy Road.
 Unfortunately, the novel debuted on September 11th, and was largely overlooked until ZOVA Books acquired the rights.
 The rerelease of The Holy Road, as well as a brand new WWI novel from Michael Blake, are scheduled for release this summer.
 Michael currently lives on a ranch outside Tucson, where he cares and advocates for wounded horses, especially the swiftly dwindling American Mustang.
 He's also still writing, which is certainly good news for all of us.